Cerro Tuzgle

-The first volcanic activity of Tuzgle occurred 650,000 years ago and formed the Tuzgle Ignimbrite.
-Subsequently, lava domes were erupted and several lava flows; scientists have proposed two different schemes of naming the units.
-The latest lava flows are dated at 300,000 years ago and volcanic activity may have continued into the Holocene.
+The first volcanic activity at Tuzgle occurred 650,000 years ago and formed the Tuzgle Ignimbrite.
+Subsequently, lava domes and several lava flows were erupted; scientists have proposed two different schemes of naming the units.
+The most recent lava flows are dated at 300,000 years ago and volcanic activity may have continued into the Holocene.
 Several thermal springs are associated with the volcano, and some have been investigated for possible geothermal energy production.
 Sulfur was formerly mined on the mountain.

 Geography and geomorphology

 Cerro Tuzgle is a volcano near the eastern border of the Argentina Puna.
 Politically, it is part of the Susques Department of the Jujuy Province.
-San Antonio de Los Cobres lies 45 km from Cerro Tuzgle and Susques 75 km, while the cities of Salta and San Salvador de Jujuy are 280 km and 170 km away, respectively.
+San Antonio de los Cobres lies 45 km from Cerro Tuzgle and Susques 75 km, while the cities of Salta and San Salvador de Jujuy are 280 km and 170 km away, respectively.
 A locality called "Sey" lies northwest of Cerro Tuzgle.
 The volcano is visible from Provincial Route 74.
 Its name, which is also rendered as Tujle, Tugle or Tugler, comes from the Kunza language; it means "knoll" and refers to the shape of the volcano.

 Cerro Tuzgle is a simple volcanic cone and is the largest in the back-arc region of the Andes.
 It is a well-preserved stratovolcano that rises 1.2 km from a surrounding terrain at c.
 3.7 km elevation to a summit at 5486 m elevation.
 A 0.5 km2 platform lies at the summit of the volcano.
 The mountain is occasionally snow-covered and frost weathering has produced patterned ground and blockfields.
 In 1926 it was reported that a crater lake lies on the summit.